Wastewater Lagoon & Pond Treatment

 Wastewater lagoons/ponds have been an economical way of treating wastewater for a long time, and they come in all shapes, sizes and depths.
 The idea behind a lagoon is to allow nature to decompose the BOD (fecal matter in most cities) and ammonia so that clean, clear water is going out in the effluent.
 Most wastewater lagoons have effluent limits on BOD and TSS, and a few also have limits on pH, dissolved oxygen and ammonia.
 In some industries, such as wineries, the ponds are usually both functional, and decorative.
 This can pose its own set of challenges.
 One of our lagoon customers says, “God runs them, I catch heck for them.”

-Click on each type of lagoon to learn more about its treatment
+Click on each type of wastewater lagoon to learn more about its treatment

 Facultative lagoons are low cost because they do not have any electrical requirements and rely on wind action over the surface to incorporate dissolved oxygen that speeds decomposition.
 These lagoons, while affordable, do have a couple of drawbacks such as BOD accumulation, high amounts of sludge buildup, and odors.